-Multigrade oil is indicated by two figures.
+Multigrade oil is indicated by two figures, e.g. SAE 5W-30.
 The first figure, followed by a W, indicates the low temperature viscosity and the second figure the high temperature viscosity.

-Please select the approriate viscosity grade depending on your minimum ambient temperature.
+Select the appropriate viscosity grade depending on the minimum ambient temperature \Rightarrow 183.